Bergen County Burglary Charge Lawyers

-With offices in Hackensack, Morristown, Newark, New Jersey
+Local Attorneys Near Me with offices in Hackensack, New Jersey

 Burglary is a second degree or third degree indictable criminal offense in New Jersey.
 A second degree offense has a presumption of incarceration and a state prison range of five (5) to ten (10) years.
 A third degree offense, on the other hand, has a presumption of non-incarceration (if you have no prior record) and a state prison range of three (3) to five (5) years.